ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.AddPreSharedKey(key, identity)
 ~~~

 Security decisions, especially pertaining to trust, are not static.
-Thus, once configured,
+Once configured,
-parameters must also be supplied during live handshakes.
+parameters must also be supplied during connection establishment.
 These are best handled as
 client-provided callbacks.
 Security handshake callbacks include:

 - Trust verification callback: Invoked when a Remote Endpoint's trust must be validated before the